 Most types of cancer cells do not kill a person until they spread to other parts of the body.
 For example, breast cancers do not kill as long as they remain in the breast.
 However, when breast cancer spreads to your brain, liver or lungs, it destroys these tissues which can kill you.
 The same is true of skin cancers; they do not become deadly unless they spread to other tissues in your body.

-Protect Yourself from Sunlight
+Protect Yourself from Excessive Exposure to Sunlight

 The most effective protection from UV light is a roof, and then clothes.
 Sunscreens are the least protective, but they are better than nothing.